 Personal injuries can result from many situations, including:

-Our attorneys need to determine if we would be able to prove your injury resulted from another’s negligence.
+Our personal injury attorneys need to determine if we would be able to prove your injury resulted from another’s negligence.
 If so, you may have a case for compensation.

 Negligence is a complex legal theory that has four separate parts, each of which must be proven with evidence.
 Our attorneys have many years of combined experience proving negligence and have detailed knowledge of each element of this legal theory.